New in Symfony 3.3: A simpler way to get the project root directory

 getRootDir() is used to get the

-project root directory, in Symfony 3.3 we've decided to introduce a new method
+project root directory, in Symfony 3.3 we've decided to add a new method to the

 This new method finds the project root directory by looking for the first

 composer.json file starting from the directory